dineshsutihar/Cropping-Tool/Requirement.md

 5. **Scalability:**
    - Design the software to handle potential future updates or increased usage without compromising performance.

-6. **Accessibility:**
+6. **Accessibility (Optional):**
    - Make the software accessible to users with disabilities, following basic accessibility guidelines.

 7. **Cross-Device Compatibility:**
-   - Ensure the cropping tool is responsive and functions well on various devices, including desktops, tablets, and mobile phones.
+   - Ensure the cropping tool is responsive and functions well on various size of devices, including desktops and laptops.

-8. **Multilingual Support:**
+8. **Multilingual Support (Optional,Current English):**
    - Provide support for multiple languages to cater to a diverse user base.

-9. **Customization Options:**
+9. **Customization Options:(Optional)**
    - Allow users to customize the appearance of the cropping tool, such as theme selection or UI layout preferences.

 10. **Offline Mode:**
     - If applicable, implement a feature that allows users to use the cropping tool offline, with the option to sync changes when back online.

-11. **Scalable Architecture:**
+11. **Scalable Architecture:(Optional)**
     - Design the software architecture to scale efficiently as the user base and feature set grow.

+---
 ## System Requirements:

 1. **Operating System:**
-   - Support common operating systems like Windows 10, macOS, and various Linux distributions.
+   - Specify the supported operating systems (Windows 8 or latest) for running the desktop application.

-2. **Hardware Requirements:**
+2. **Processor:**
-   - Specify minimum hardware requirements such as processor, RAM, and storage space for smooth operation.
+   - Minimum processor requirements (Intel Core i3 or equivalent) for smooth operation.

-3. **Browser Compatibility:**
+3. **RAM (Memory):**
-   - If web-based, ensure compatibility across popular browsers like Chrome, Firefox, Safari, and Edge.
+   - Specify the minimum and recommended RAM requirements ( 4GB minimum) for optimal performance.

+4. **Storage Space:**
+   - Define the amount of disk space needed for installing the application (e.g., 100MB minimum).

+5. **Display:**
+   - Specify the minimum screen resolution and color depth required for the application.

+6. **Input Devices:**
+   - List compatible input devices such as keyboard, mouse, or touchscreen if applicable.

-4. **Software Dependencies:**
+8. **Software Dependencies:**
-   - Identify and specify any required libraries or third-party tools necessary for the software's functioning.
+   - Identify any necessary software dependencies, frameworks, or runtime environments required for the application to run.

-5. **File Format Support:**
-   - Specify the supported input image formats (e.g., JPEG, PNG, GIF) for compatibility.

-6. **Auto-Save Functionality:**
-   - Include an auto-save feature that periodically saves the user's progress during the cropping process.

-7. **Integration Capabilities:**
-   - If applicable, provide APIs or integration options for connecting the cropping tool with other software or platforms.

-8. **Mobile App Requirements:**
-   - If developing a mobile app version, outline specific requirements for iOS and Android platforms.

-9. **System Resource Monitoring:**
-   - Implement a mechanism to monitor system resource usage during cropping to prevent excessive resource consumption.
+9. **Additional Notes:**
+    - Any additional hardware or software requirements specific to your application.